 The Definitive Guide to Online Reputation Management

 Countless mistaken beliefs are floating around the concept of online reputation management.
 Some think it is only about social media monitoring, while other folks see it as a public relations approach, and other still have no idea whatsoever.
-The impact of online reputation management on sales and business escapes them.
+The impact of online reputation management on sales and practice escapes them.
 But every company, of any size, can benefit from having a concise framework of its primary concepts.

 They Are Talking About You

 Not long ago, the information superhighway was quite different.
 There was no customer engagement, only companies selling online to a passive audience.
 There was no way for users to express themselves in an impactful way.
 The media landscape offered top-down communication overall.

 Things have changed dramatically.
-Now, it is a must to offer user-generated content,and engaging customers with regular social network interactions is crucial to the success of any business.
+Now, it is a must to offer user-generated content,and engaging customers with regular social network interactions is crucial to the success of any practice.

 Regardless of the size of your company, everyone is talking about you.
 That includes customers, prospects, clients…anyone and everyone.
 People are commenting on your blog posts, tweeting about your newest product upgrade, writing a review about their customer service experience, and more.

 This is not a step you want to skip if you think you can operate a successful business without taking what people say into account, think again.

 Online reputation is a redundant term, simply stated it is your reputation.
 In this digital age, criticism flows freely.
 In regard, to freedom of speech, this is a good thing, but it can be very bad if your company is attacked or defamed.

 Although the world of brand reputation will continue to evolve in the coming years, the following ten commandments can help you protect your online standing:

 Become Well Respected: Trust is fragile and difficult to achieve.
 Earning followers respect is most important when it comes to online reputation management.